marklogic/node-client-api/README.md

 ## Features

 * Writing, reading, patching, and deleting documents in JSON, XML, text, or binary formats
 * Querying over documents including parsing string queries, extracting properties, and calculating facets
 * Projecting tuples (like table rows) out of documents
 * Single transactions and multi-statement transactions for database changes
 * Writing, reading, and deleting graphs and executing SPARQL queries over graphs
 * Extending the built-in services or evaluating or invoking your own JavaScript or XQuery on the server
 * Basic, digest, certificate, Kerberos, and SAML authentication
 * Import libraries as JavaScript mjs modules
 * Data Services First - MarkLogic's support for microservices
 * Optic query DSL, document matching, relevance, multiple groups
 * Generate query based views, redaction on rows
+* Data Movement SDK - move large amounts of data into, out of, or within a MarkLogic cluster

 ## Getting Started